arduino/docs-content/content/arduino-cloud/09.business/00.security-considerations/security-considerations.md

 > **Note**: this communication process is available only on devices equipped with a secure element chip.

 **Device setup phase**:
-* The setup phase is initiated by the web browser with a secure connection to the Arduino IoT Cloud over HTTPS requesting to create a new device.
+* The setup phase is initiated by the web browser with a secure connection to the Arduino Cloud over HTTPS requesting to create a new device.
 * The IoT Cloud provides a special sketch that is run on the device to generate:
    * a private and public keys;
    * a Certificate Signing Request (CSR).